-Northumberland and the Scottish Borders was the most fought over land in Britain as the crossed swords marking local battlefields on maps of the region will show.
+The borderlands of Northumberland and the south of Scotland were fiercely fought over as the crossed swords marking local battlefields on maps of the region will show.

-From the earliest times, when Agricola marched his Roman legions north from York around AD71 to Scotland and known to them as Caledonia, the Borders has been no stranger to turbulent times.
+From the earliest times, when Agricola marched his Roman legions north from York around AD71 to Scotland, known to them as Caledonia, the borderlands have been no stranger to turbulent times.

 Troubled relations between the two kingdoms were not finally laid to rest almost 500 years later when Bonnie Prince Charlie’s ill-fated uprising in 1745 ended at Culloden.

-During the Wars of Independence the Border region was key to the aspirations of William Wallace and later Robert the Bruce and it witnessed armies marching north – and armies readying to march south.
+During the Wars of Independence the region was key to the aspirations of William Wallace and later Robert the Bruce, witnessing armies marching north – and armies readying to march south.

 Interwoven with the high politics of warfare was the reign of the Border Reivers who had their own distinctive way of dealing with any local difficulties, north and south of the border, and held sway for over 300 years.